Bank holds QE steady despite escalating euro crisis

 Since October's meeting, a welter of gloomy economic news has fuelled recession fears, as the euro zone crisis rages and Britain's cash-strapped consumers spend less.

-Most economists in a Reuters poll last week expected the BoE to eventually pump more money into the economy to ward off another slump coupled with falling prices.
+Most economists in a Reuters poll last week expected the Bank to eventually pump more money into the economy to ward off another slump coupled with falling prices.

 Policymakers will have been armed with their latest set of quarterly economic forecasts, which they will publish next week, and which are likely to show a much more subdued outlook for growth and inflation.

-In its August inflation report, the BoE predicted growth of over 2 percent for next year.
+In its August inflation report, the Bank predicted growth of over 2 percent for next year.
 But most economists have sharply lowered their forecasts since then.
-BoE policymaker Adam Posen said recently growth was likely to be little more than 0.5 percent.
+Bank policymaker Adam Posen said recently growth was likely to be little more than 0.5 percent.

 Governor Mervyn King said after the October decision that the worsening outlook for the global economy had made further easing necessary as Britain was caught in the worst financial crisis since the Great Depression of the 1930s.